boyu-zhang-25/DropConnect_DPP/README.md

 ```
 It is suggested to create a python virtual env with the above dependencies.
 It should be very easy.

+## Possible Error
-For MNIST, please make sure you use the data from http://yann.lecun.com/exdb/mnist/train-images-idx3-ubyte.gz
+For MNIST, please make sure you use the data from http://yann.lecun.com/exdb/mnist/train-images-idx3-ubyte.gz.
+It should be automatically downloaded by our MNIST code via torchvision.

-We have observed issues in https://github.com/pytorch/vision/issues/1712, where the new Pillow package having a conflict with torchvision.
+We have observed issues in https://github.com/pytorch/vision/issues/1712, where the new Pillow (7.0.0) package having a conflict with torchvision.

+In this case, do `pip install pillow==6.1` will solve it, as proposed online.

 ## To perform DPP purning and simulations in the teacher-student setup